Preparing for Emergencies in a Childcare Setting

 When we care for ourselves, we’re better able comfort and protect children.

-Offering Comfort in Stressful Times
+Offering Comfort in Scary Times

 Ways to comfort children through scary times.